jobjo/popper/docs/how_it_works.md

 To look at a concrete example, below is dummy-test for illustrating how sampling and shrinking really works.
 The code introduces a new data-type, `contact`, for which a sample function is derived.
-The function `test` samples a `contact` value and returns a proposition that fails for any value created by the `Mail` constructor.
-The derived sample function `contact_sample` is enhanced with *logging* and also returns the consumed* input, via the function *`Sample.with_consumed`.
-Additionally the sampler is *resized* to `10` so that *it will produce small (but not too small values) initially:
+The function `test` samples a `contact` value and returns a proposition that fails for any sample produced by the `Mail` constructor.
+The derived sample function `contact_sample` is enhanced with *logging* and also returns the *consumed* input, via the function *`Sample.with_consumed`.
+Additionally the sampler is *resized* to `10` so that small — but not too small values — initially:

 ```ocaml
 open Popper